Mind the gap between employer and employee wellbeing support expectations: new GRiD research

 “There’s a lot more support today that employers can access to offer their staff which helps them fulfil their duty of care.
 Group risk products (employer-sponsored life assurance, income protection and crucial illness) are one such way of providing this support, and the embedded extra services within group risk products can ensure all areas of wellbeing are covered – those that employees prioritise but also the needs they don’t yet know they have, through unexpected sickness or injury.
 Whichever way employers decide to offer support, it’s important that they regularly review what’s available and put in place support that’s fit for purpose, and that their staff value and know how to utilise.”

-About Lisa Baker, Editor, Wellbeing News 4185 Articles
+About Lisa Baker, Editor, Wellbeing News 4614 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.